aboe026/board-game-expansion-checker/README.md

 ## ToDo

-- Ability to ignore expansions based on name
 - Ability to filter on only "new" expansions (that haven't been found since last check)
 - Email if new expansions found
 - log4js